Historical linguistics: Etymology

-Etymology is the study of the history of words: when they entered a language, from what source, and how their form and meaning have changed over time.
-A word may enter a language as a loanword (as a word from one language adopted by speakers of another language), through derivational morphology by combining pre-existing elements in the language, by a hybrid of these two processes called phono-semantic matching, or in several other minor ways.
+Etymology studies the history of words: when they entered a language, from what source, and how their form and meaning have changed over time.
+Words may enter a language in several ways, including being borrowed as loanwords from another language, being derived by combining pre-existing elements in the language, by a hybrid known as phono-semantic matching.

 In languages with a long and detailed history, etymology makes use of philology, the study of how words change from culture to culture over time.
 Etymologists also apply the methods of comparative linguistics to reconstruct information about languages that are too old for any direct information (such as writing) to be known.
-By analyzing related languages with a technique known as the comparative method, linguists can make inferences about their shared parent language and its vocabulary.
+By analysis of related languages by the comparative method, linguists can make inferences about their shared parent language and its vocabulary.
 In that way, word roots that can be traced all the way back to the origin of, for instance, the Indo-European language family have been found.
 Although originating in the philological tradition, much current etymological research is done in language families for which little or no early documentation is available, such as Uralic and Austronesian.

 Dialectology

 Dialectology is the scientific study of linguistic dialect, the varieties of a language that are characteristic of particular groups, based primarily on geographic distribution and their associated features.
 This is in contrast to variations based on social factors, which are studied in sociolinguistics, or variations based on time, which are studied in historical linguistics.
 Dialectology treats such topics as divergence of two local dialects from a common ancestor and synchronic variation.

 Dialectologists are concerned with grammatical features that correspond to regional areas.
 Thus, they are usually dealing with populations living in specific locales for generations without moving, but also with immigrant groups bringing their languages to new settlements.
+Immigrant groups often bring their linguistic practices to new settlements, leading to distinct linguistic varieties within those communities.
+Dialectologists analyze these immigrant dialects to understand how languages develop and diversify in response to migration and cultural interactions.